 Due to environmental and health concerns, indoor paints these days tend to have minimal odor.
 There are minimal or no poisonous emissions.
 However, when there is use of exterior paints in closed indoor areas, the chemical fumes that contain harsh mildews, volatile organic compounds and other possibly hazardous substances, can indefinitely persist in the air.
 Such chemicals, which are airborne, may cause throat and eye irritation.
 These may cause harm to people with breathing ailments.

-Exterior Paint Vs Indoor Paint: Advantages
+Exterior Paint Vs Interior Paint: Advantages

 While exterior paints can be used indoors, indoor paints should always be the first choice.
 External paints, at first glance, might appear to be better choices indoors as these are designed to be capable of withstanding rough external conditions.
 However, there are some unique challenges associated with indoor environments that make indoor paints better options.
 There are some practical benefits of internal paints for home decorators.
 For example, most of the external paints are available in 3 different finishes – Gloss Enamel, Semi-gloss and Flat.
 In contrast, internal paints might be available in as many finishes as 6 – including matte, eggshell and satin.
 This makes interior paints better options.
+Also the wall color options available with interior paints are far far more than exterior paints.